Authenticating Embedded Users

 }

-value can be any unique identifier - a UUID, email address, etc.
+The sub value can be any unique identifier - usually a UUID.

 A customer user with that identifier will be created in Prismatic if it doesn't already exist, and will be granted permissions to configure and deploy instances to the customer they're assigned to (you assign the user to a customer in the examples below).